Butler preparing to host NCAA March Madness games for first time in decades

 “We’ve seen both sides of it this year,” Collier said.
 “We’ve been on the road and had zero fans, and then we’ve been here with a good number of fans and even that smaller number in a gym that’s made for basketball is heard very easily and very well.
 I think people will really enjoy it, and it will be an exciting time for the teams, needless to say.”

-Regional tournament games were played at Hinkle in 1940, the last time NCAA March Madness were played at the venue.
+Regional tournament games were played at Hinkle in 1940, the last time NCAA Tournament games were played at the venue.

-You can see more of Dave Calabro’s visit with Collier by clicking on the media player.
+You can see more of Dave Calabro’s visit with Barry Collier below or by clicking on the media player at the top of this story.